The-Coder-Kishor/latex-p2p-wasm-editor/README.md

 - [ ] Chat functionality
 - [ ] Video/voice communication

-## 🤝 Contributing

-This is an IIIT B.Tech academic project.
-Contributions, suggestions, and feedback are welcome!

 ## 📄 License

 MIT License - Feel free to use this project for learning and development.

-## 👥 Authors

-IIIT B.Tech Students

 ---